How to Plan for Parental Leave as an Independent Contractor

 pregnant consultant

-One of the advantages of running your own company is the flexibility to schedule projects around your personal life, establish boundaries with clients, or collaborate with other consultants to help manage your workload.
+• One of the advantages of running your own company is the flexibility to schedule around your personal life, establish boundaries with clients, and collaborate with others to help manage your workload.

 With the right planning and forethought, taking time off for parental leave is absolutely feasible for independents.
 If you’re an independent parent considering taking parental leave, here’s how you can best prepare, overcome common concerns, and successfully return to work.